Mission

 Sugar Grove Elementary School

 The need for additional classrooms became apparent during the 1920’s, and Harrison Township purchased five acres at 2800 Wallace Avenue and constructed the second Sugar Grove School, which opened in 1926.
 This school was known for a short time as the William B. McGuirk School.
-McGuirk School was named after the township trustee, was soon renamed Sugar Grove Elementary School following the election of William Risher as Harrison Township Trustee.
+The McGuirk School was named after the township trustee, and was soon renamed Sugar Grove Elementary School following the election of William Risher as Harrison Township Trustee.

 In 1988 the third Sugar Grove building opened.
 The dedication took place on December 12th.
 Principal James Morris led the dedication along with Superintendent Charles M. Clark.
-The cost of the new 58,000 square feet building was $5,367,806,00.
+The cost of the new 58,000 square foot building was $5,367,806,00.
 The new building had a pupil capacity of 450 students in grades K-6.
+Students, staff, parents, and patrons are committed to preserving the many positive traditions which have been part of the Sugar Grove history.